Let’s compare Berberine vs Metformin!

 Where to buy Berberine?

-I currently use a supplement that contains Berberine but also other really good ingredients to lower blood sugar and help with the
+I currently use a supplement that contains Berberine but also other really good ingredients to lower blood sugar.

 Which One Should You Choose